Universal limitation of quantum information recovery: symmetry versus coherence

 This is an improved version of the original inequality (15) in Ref. \cite{TSS}.
-In the orginal inequality, the purified distance $D_F(\rho,\sigma)$ is replaced by the Bures distance $L(\rho,\sigma):=\sqrt{2(1-F(\rho,\sigma))}$.
-Roughly speaking, these inequalities mean that if two states have different expectation values and are close to each others, then at least one of the two states has large fluctuation.
+In the original inequality, the purified distance $D_F(\rho,\sigma)$ is replaced by the Bures distance $L(\rho,\sigma):=\sqrt{2(1-F(\rho,\sigma))}$. \g{These} inequalities mean that if two states have different expectation values and are close to each other, then at least one of the two states \g{exhibits} large fluctuation.

-\subsection{Properties of variance and expectation value of the conserved quantity $X$}
+\section{Properties of variance and expectation value of the conserved quantity $X$}

-We also use several properties of variance and expectation value of the conserved quantity $X$.
-In our setup in section 2, we have assumed that the unitary dynamics $U$ satisfies the conservation law of $X$: $U(X_A+X_B)U^\dagger=X_{A'}+X_{B'}$.
-Under this assumption, for an arbitrary states $\xi_A$ and $\xi_B$ on $A$ and $B$, the following two relations hold:
+We use several properties of variance and expectation value of the conserved quantity $X$.
+In our setup described in Section \ref{sec2}, we have assumed that the unitary dynamics $U$ satisfies the conservation law of $X$: $U(X_A+X_B)U^\dagger=X_{A'}+X_{B'}$.
+Under this assumption, for arbitrary states $\xi_A$ and $\xi_B$ on $A$ and $B$, the following relations hold: